-Freshman students often find it reassuring to have assistance in making transition from high school to college.
+First-year students often find it reassuring to have assistance in making the transition from high school to college.
 Experiences with new intellectual standards, new social relationships, and new responsibilities are challenging.
 Perhaps the biggest challenge is finding the necessary support to successfully make these adjustments.

 UNIVERSITY COLLEGE SEMINARS offer the following advantages:

 - study of a topic of special interest to an outstanding instructor who has a unique perspective on the subject and is enthusiastic about sharing this knowledge